jcsison/rescuedrone-ml/README.md

 Follow [these steps](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) to install the Tensorflow Object Detection API

-Run the object detection script using:
+Run the object detection test script using:

 ``` bash
 python3 object_detection_test.py
 ```

-Note that the `show` variable must be set to `True` to display the video output and that the `write` variable must be set to true to write the video output to file.
+Note that within the script the `show` variable must be set to `True` to display the video output and the `write` variable must be set to `True` to write the video output to file.

 ### Creating Training Records

-Generate record files for training by placing images in `input/images/` and annotations in `input/annotations/` and executing:
+Create record files for training by placing images in `input/images/` and annotations in `input/annotations/` and executing:

 ``` bash
 python3 create_tf_record.py --data_dir=data --output_dir=data
 ```

-Training records will be created within the `data/` directory.
+Training records will be generated within the `data/` directory.